Lee Sinnott: Port Vale

 To make a success of the 2008–09 season, Sinnott brought in former Hereford United defender John McCombe, and former Middlesbrough midfielder Steve Thompson.
 Both players cited Sinnott as their reason for joining the club.
 He also added experienced defender Sam Stockley (Wycombe Wanderers); attacker Rob Taylor (Nuneaton Borough); midfielder Anthony Griffith (Doncaster Rovers); and attacking midfielder Louis Dodds (Leicester City) to the squad.
 Lee Collins also joined on an extended loan from Wolverhampton Wanderers, and would sign a permanent contract with the club in January.
 He appointed Stockley as his captain.
 The team continued to struggle, and on 18 September Sinnott admitted that "we are looking to improve, without a shadow of a doubt".
-However a 4–1 home defeat to Macclesfield Town two days later would prove to be Sinnott's last game in charge.
-He was sacked two days later, with the "Valiants" lying in 16th place.
+However, a 4–1 home defeat to Macclesfield Town two days later would prove to be Sinnott's last game in charge.
+He was sacked two days later, with the "Valiants" in 16th place.
 Three months on from his sacking, the club were yet to reach a compensation settlement with Sinnott, before an agreement was reached in February 2009.
 The club went on to finish the season in 18th place under Dean Glover.
 Despite the poor results Vale picked up during his reign, many of Sinnott's signings would become key players for the club over the next few seasons.

 Bradford Park Avenue

-Sinnott was linked with a vacant position at newly promoted Northern Premier League side Bradford Park Avenue at the end of 2008.
+Sinnott was linked with a vacant position at newly-promoted Northern Premier League side Bradford Park Avenue at the end of 2008.
 The club were unwilling to pursue the interest because of Sinnott's unresolved contract with Port Vale, and instead appointed his former Farsley assistant and successor John Deacey.
 However, despite Sinnott still taking legal action against Port Vale, Park Avenue appointed Sinnott as their new manager just one month later; Avenue were 11th in the Northern Premier League Premier Division at the time of his appointment, with Deacey standing aside to become Sinnott's assistant once again.
 Sinnott's first game ended in a 2–0 defeat to Eastwood Town.
 By the end of the season Avenue were in seventh place, two points and two places outside the play-off zone.
 He admitted that "the quality of the UniBond Premier is higher than I remember it to be three or four years ago.
 You don't get any freebies, without a shadow of a doubt."

 He left by mutual consent in October 2009, after a summer spending spree failed to produce results on the pitch for the 2009–10 season.
 Avenue recovered to finish the season in second place under Deacey, though lost to Boston United in the play-off final.